 While Type 2 Diabetes is manageable, it still requires treatment and care.
 High blood sugar can damage the body over time.

 There is no one-size-fits-all guide for treatment, so you need to see an endocrinologist and medical diabetes team to find the right treatment plan for you.
 They will develop and prescribe a treatment program for you that include healthy eating, exercise, maybe weight management and possibly medication.

 You will need to follow up with your medical team regularly to ensure your treatment plan is effective and discuss any changes that need to be made.

-If Type 2 Diabetes is not managed, complications can develop over time.
+If T2D is not managed, complications can develop over time.
 Some of the complications include heart and blood vessel disease, nerve damage (neuropathy), damage to the kidneys, eyes, feet, hearing and sometimes skin conditions.